limacv/GaussianSplattingViewer/README.md

-# Simple Gaussian Splatting Viewer
+# Tiny Gaussian Splatting Viewer
 ![UI demo](teaser.png)
-This is a simple PyOpenGL based Gaussian Splatting Viewer.
+This is a simple Gaussian Splatting Viewer built with PyOpenGL.
 It's easy to install with minimum dependencies.
 The goal of this project is to provide a minimum example of the viewer for research and study purpose.

 # Usage
 Install the dependencies: